 To construct the IIS, we first needed to operationalise the “state” of each set of channels by discretizing LFP voltages into binary values (Fig. 1a; for illustrative purposes we show the process for a subset of 2 channels).
 We binarised voltages by taking the median voltage for each channel across all time-samples within a trial, and then converting each time-sample in the trial to ‘on’ if the voltage for that time-sample was greater than the median, and ‘off’ otherwise.

 Fig. 1: Processing pipeline for computing the IIS. a, LFPs are recorded from the fly brain using a linear multi-electrode probe.
 Re-referenced LFPs are discretized by comparing to the median voltage for each trial.
 Displayed is an example of 20 samples for a set of two channels.
-The network state at a given sample is given by the states of its channels - either on (above the median LFP for the channel) or off (equal to or below the median). b, After discretisation, a transition probability matrix (TPM) for each channel describes how its state transitions from time t to time t+τ (here τ=4ms).
+The network state at a given sample is given by the state of its channels - either on (above the median LFP for the channel) or off (equal to or below the median). b, After discretisation, a transition probability matrix (TPM) for each channel describes how its state transitions from time t to time t+τ (here τ=4ms).
 Each cell in the TPM gives the probability of each channel in the full network transitioning to state ‘1’ given the state of the network in the past.
 A TPM can be calculated for A and B individually, treating the system as independent parts.
 These probabilities are obtained from the full TPM in d. c, Based on TPMs for each part, we can obtain a disconnected TPM of the network, which assumes independence between the parts. d, The full TPM is constructed by considering the two channels simultaneously, and represents the causal interaction of the full system. e, At a given state (e.g. 00), we find the integrated information II contributed by each subgroup of channels (leftmost panel) from the full set by comparing actual transition probabilities associated with the state to those associated after “splitting” the subgroup’s connections (full structure; F).
 This is repeated after specifying a cut at the system level, yielding a disconnected structure (D).
 As there are multiple possible cuts, we take D which is most similar to F, thus filtering for information which only exists when the system is whole.
 System level II (SII) is the distance between all concepts in UP with those in P. Here we summarise the distance as the difference in II values between corresponding concepts (F-D).
 As information is assessed by comparing probability distributions, if the disconnected TPM is identical to the full TPM, SII is 0.
 A more detailed explanation of the process is described in Table 1.